aneoconsulting/ArmoniK.Infra/charts/user-guide.md

 ## 6. TLS: enable, disable, custom issuer

-TLS is **disabled by default**.
-Four components can get their certificates from cert-manager: ingress, Redis, ActiveMQ and MongoDB.
+TLS is **disabled by default**, except MongoDB (`tls.mode: preferTLS`).
+All four - ingress, Redis, ActiveMQ, MongoDB - can get their certificates from cert-manager.

 ### Which issuer is used? (priority order)